20% discount on holidays between 4th January and 20th March 2024.

 En-suite bathroom with bath with shower attachment, basin and WC,

-To the front of the property is a small, enclosed terrace with outside seating and charcoal barbecue.
+To the front of the property is a small, enclosed terrace with outside seating.
 Guests have use of the wider estate that extends to some 2,500 acres.
 Guests with small children should be aware that there is a river and mill pond within the vicinity of the cottage.

 There is private parking to the side of the cottage.